vibeus/vibe-website/content/blog/7-ways-to-turn-your-home-office-into-a-place-you-love/index.md

 date: 2020-10-12
 isfeatured: false
-tags: ["Remote Work", "Home Office"] description:There are plenty of pros to working from home, and you can turn your home office into a place that you love with your Vibe board.
+tags: ["Remote Work", "Home Office"]
+description: There are plenty of pros to working from home, and you can turn your home office into a place that you love with your Vibe board.
 Bring peace to your space by playing nature videos.
-You can even use your Vibe board to find something good, based on the fact that it flawlessly connects with 40 apps.
+You can even use your Vibe board to find something good on National Geographic.
 draft: false
 blogHeroMask: 0
 ---